 The optimization is initiated by a timer in the AFM class (OperationTimer class is omitted from the figure for the sake of clarity) that synchronizes the implicit DR optimization at fixed intervals (defined in the AFM configuration file).
 The EnergyPlanner class is the main responsible for planning the optimal schedules for each Resource.
-It first fetches the energy and network tariffs from the A&M Interface and then request the baseline and flexibility forecast from the Resource.
-How the Resource forecast and calculates the flexibility depends on the type of resource.
-In this example the Resource first fetches user preferences from the user interface component.
+It first fetches the energy and network tariffs from the A&M Interface and then requests the baseline and flexibility forecast from the Resource.
+How the baseline and flexibility forecast are formed depends on the type of resource.
+In this example, the Resource first fetches user preferences from the user interface component.
 Then it generates schedule proposals matching the user preferences and request load profiles from the Digital Twin Repository (i.e., DTR) module.
 The EnergyPlanner then utilizes the baseline and flexibility forecast to find optimal load profile for each Resource (remember that only one Resource is supported in the current implementation).
 The optimal load profile is the one that minimizes the cost function.
 It should be noted that the term cost refers to the total value of the cost function (consumer specific) and can in theory include non-monetary parameters such as CO2 emissions.

 Figure 10 represents the explicit DR optimization process.
 This example assumes that manual acceptance is not required from the end-user in this case.
-From the AFM point of view the scenario is initiated by the Aggregator and Market Interface.
+From the AFM point of view the scenario is initiated by the

+Aggregator and Market Interface.
 It utilizes the MQTT interface of the AFM module to notify about the explicit DR activation.
-Next the AFM request the EnergyPlanner to optimize a new load profile that matches the new flexibility activations.
+Next, the AFM requests the EnergyPlanner to optimize a new load profile that matches the new flexibility activations.
 In this example this is done by requesting the Resource to forecast a load plan matching the activations.
 Finally, the AFM notifies the A&M Interface about the flexibility activation.
-It should be noted that the new schedule is not published to the End-user Interface at this point but instead during the Resource control phase.